nateemma/strategies/README.md

 The abandoned strategies are in the _archived/_ folder<br> for reference (I sometimes cut & paste pieces of them into new strategies).

-Currently, I now focus on strategies derived from a single buy strategy, which uses a very simple buy signal based on the Fisher RSI indicator, Bollinger Bands and Williams %R indicator.
-I typically combine the base buy signals with various guards, triggers and sell approaches.
-Where I use code from someone else's strategy, I will reference that in the comments, and there is a list of useful strategy repositories below if you need more ideas.
-I tend to use a naming convention of "FBB_" followed by the sell strategy.
-For example, FBB_ROI indicates Fisher/Bollinger Band buy signals with an ROI sell signal (meaning just using the ROI mechanism to determine sell points).
-Similarly FBB_Solipsis uses (some of) the sell approach from the Solipsis strategy (by werkrew).
+Currently, I now focus on strategies that revolve around creating a model of the expected behaviour and comparing it to the actual behaviour.
+If the model projects a higher price (above a certain margin) then buy, similarly sell if the model predicts a lower price.

+Currently, all of these stratgeies use the custom sell/stoploss  approach from the Solipsis strategy (by werkrew).